Home

 Eligibility:

-These workshops are open to individuals living with or who have lost loved ones to HIV/AIDS—particularly those whose names are memorialized at Barbara Hall Park or whose names are missing from the memorial.
+These workshops are open to individuals living with or who have lost loved ones to HIV and AIDS—particularly those whose names are memorialized at Barbara Hall Park or whose names are missing from the memorial.

 STORY-GATHERING PROGRAMS: